 Laetitia studied the physiotherapy in United States where she received her Ph.D. in 2013 at the University of Central Arkansas.
 Throughout her studies, she worked as a physio assistant in a hospital in acute, intensive, postoperative and rehabilitative care.
 After obtaining her doctorate, she worked as a physiotherapist in several fields both in hospital and private clinics.
-Her experience in these multiple fields allowed her to have a better understanding on how the pathologies evolve and how to accompany her patients through their treatment.
-Laetitia moved then to Quebec and after obtaining her membership of the of the Professional Order of Physiotherapy of Quebec, she worked in private clinic for three years.
+Her experience in these multiple fields allowed her to have a better understanding on how pathologies evolve and how to accompany her patients through their treatment.
+Laetitia moved then to Quebec and after obtaining her membership of the of the Professional Order of Physiotherapy of Quebec, she has worked in private clinic for since 2015.
 She continues her professional education and attended to the McKenzie method courses to obtain her certification in 2018.
-She worked with Dr. Santaguida, a neurosurgeon specializing in the spinal column, so she continued to develop her knowledge of lumbar and cervical problems.
-Loving sports in general, tennis player, Laetitia obtained an athletic scholarship for four years to represent her university.
+She worked with Dr. Santaguida, a neurosurgeon specializing in the spine, so she continued to develop her knowledge of lumbar and cervical problems.
+Loving sports in general, as a tennis player Laetitia obtained an athletic scholarship for four years to represent her university.
 Her passion for physical activities grew and became the reason why she chose to be became a physiotherapist.
-Her goal is to enable to her patients to regain the pleasure of practicing their favorite activities and to promote their independence in their care with physical activities adapted to their condition.
+Her goal is to enable to her patients to regain the pleasure of practicing their favorite activities and to promote their independence with physical activities adapted to their condition.

 Eduardo grew up and did his physiotherapy studies in Brazil, graduating from EBMSP in 2007.
 In 2010, he took a major step in his career and immigrated to Canada where he went through a curriculum equivalence program at McGill University in order to be licensed from OPPQ, which was granted in 2011.
 He has followed many continuing education courses since his graduation with a particular interest in subgroup classification of musculoskeletal disorders.
 In 2009 he was granted a certification in manual therapy from Manual Concepts from Perth, Australia and he has completed up to level 3 lower quadrant with the APMO.
 In 2008 he started his studies in Mechanical Diagnosis and Therapy (MDT)/McKenzie obtaining his certification in 2012.
 In 2016 he will start the Diploma program in MDT, which is highest level of education in this method.
 His background in Brazilian jiu-jitsu was what lead Eduardo to become a physiotherapist, but was his avid interest in an evidence based practice that has kept him motivated to find solutions for the vast complexity of problems presented by his patients.
 With an active approach as a solution to musculoskeletal problems, the main goal of his approach is to provide independence to his patients by ways of education, exercise prescription and self-treatment.